CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 "Hello there, Barny"
 ```

-We can use a **variable** to store this string value so it can be referenced and used again.
+We can use a **variable** to store this string value so that it can be used again.

 {{<note title="Definition" type="info">}}